entraigas/SlimDb/README.md

 There are many classes bundled with the package.
 Depending on what you are trying to do, you should use one over the other.
-Here is a list
+Here is a list:

-* Runing raw queries with SlimDb
+* Runing raw queries: SlimDb or Database classes
-* Fetching data with ResultSet
+* Fetching data: ResultSet class
-* Using the Table class
+* Working with a single table: Table
-* Working with TableRecord class
+* ORM: TableRecord class

-# Running raw queries with SlimDb
+# Running raw queries

 If you want to run raw queries you can use `SlimDb` (which is a static class) or `Database` (which is not static).
 These two classes are just a wrapper around pdo, and will return a `ResultSet` object after a query.